slapec/django-yaat/docs/source/advanced.rst

 Custom columns
 --------------

 In the meta class of the resource you can list either strings or ``Column`` objects under the ``columns`` property.
-String keys must always match a field of the model. ``Column`` keys however are free to have any values. ``Column`` objects have the property ``key`` which is going to be used for model property lookup.
+String keys must always match a field of the model. ``Column`` keys however are free to have any values. ``Column`` objects have the property ``key`` which is going to be used for model property or method lookup.
 This is very useful to send values of related models or computed values in the ``POST``.

 Let's say we have the following models: